 General terms and conditions with customer information

-2. Conclusion of the contract
+2. Conclusion of contract

-3. Right of withdrawal
+3. Right of Withdrawal

 4. Prices and terms of payment

-5. Delivery and shipping conditions
+5. Terms of delivery and shipping

 6. Retention of Title

-7. Liability for defects (warranty)
+7. Liability for Defects (Warranty)

-2) Conclusion of the contract
+2) Conclusion of contract

 2.3 The seller can accept the customer's offer within five days,

-- by delivering the ordered goods to the customer, whereby the receipt of the goods by the customer is decisive, or
+- by delivering the ordered goods to the customer, whereby receipt of the goods by the customer is decisive, or

 - by asking the customer to pay after placing his order.

-2.5 When submitting an offer via the seller's online order form, the text of the contract will be saved by the seller after the contract has been concluded and sent to the customer in text form (e.g. e-mail, fax or letter) after his order has been sent.
-Any further provision of the contract text by the seller does not take place.
-If the customer has set up a user account in the seller's online shop before submitting his order, the order data will be archived on the seller's website and can be accessed free of charge by the customer via his password-protected user account by providing the corresponding login data.
+2.5 When submitting an offer via the seller's online order form, the text of the contract is saved by the seller after the conclusion of the contract and sent to the customer in text form (e.g. e-mail, fax or letter) after the order has been sent.
+The seller does not make the contract text accessible beyond this.
+If the customer has set up a user account in the seller's online shop before sending his order, the order data will be archived on the seller's website and can be called up free of charge by the customer via his password-protected user account by providing the corresponding login data.

 2.7 German and English are available for the conclusion of the contract.

-3) right of withdrawal
+3) Right of Withdrawal

-3.1 Consumers generally have a right of withdrawal.
+3.1 Consumers are generally entitled to a right of withdrawal.

-3.3 The right of withdrawal does not apply to consumers who do not belong to any member state of the European Union at the time the contract is concluded and whose sole residence and delivery address are outside the European Union at the time the contract is concluded.
+3.3 The right of withdrawal does not apply to consumers who do not belong to any member state of the European Union at the time the contract is concluded and whose sole place of residence and delivery address are outside the European Union at the time the contract is concluded.

 4) Prices and terms of payment

 4.3 The payment option(s) will be communicated to the customer in the seller's online shop.

 5) Delivery and shipping conditions

-5.2 If the delivery of the goods fails for reasons for which the customer is responsible, the customer shall bear the reasonable costs incurred by the seller.
-This does not apply with regard to the shipping costs if the customer effectively exercises his right of withdrawal.
-For the return costs, if the customer exercises his right of revocation, the provisions made in the seller's instructions on revocation apply.
+5.2 If delivery of the goods fails for reasons for which the customer is responsible, the customer shall bear the reasonable costs incurred by the seller as a result.
+This does not apply with regard to the costs for the delivery if the customer effectively exercises his right of withdrawal.
+If the customer effectively exercises the right of cancellation, the regulation made in the seller's cancellation policy applies to the return costs.

-5.3 Collection by the customer is not possible for logistical reasons.
+5.5 Collection by the customer is not possible for logistical reasons.